lzanini/mdbook-katex/README.md

+`mdbook-katex2` aims to be a maintained version of `mdbook-katex`, providing equivalent functionality.

-A preprocessor for [mdBook](https://github.com/rust-lang/mdBook), pre-rendering LaTex equations to HTML at build time.
+`mdbook-katex` is a preprocessor for [mdBook](https://github.com/rust-lang/mdBook), pre-rendering LaTex equations to HTML at build time.
 It allows for very fast page loading, compared to rendering equations in the browser.

 This preprocessor uses the [katex](https://github.com/xu-cheng/katex-rs) crate; see [this page](https://katex.org/docs/supported.html) for the list of supported LaTex functions.